SMI/SmiServices/.github/PULL_REQUEST_TEMPLATE.md

 ## Proposed Changes

-Summarise your proposed changes here.
+Summarise your proposed changes here, including any notes for reviewers.

 ## Types of changes